What is Mastodon?

 Follow me on Mastodon!

-I'm currently on Equestria.Social, but you can follow me even if you're using a different server yourself.
-Either visit my page directly and click "follow" or search for my handle on your server of choice:
+I'm currently on a managed self-hosted service, but you can follow me regardless of which instance you call home.
+Search for my handle on your server of choice:

-As with any Mastodon account, beware of fake accounts.
+As with any online profiles, beware of fake accounts.
 Mastodon has a verification system for links to a custom website, but unfortunately that system isn't compatible with Google Sites which is what I'm using here.
 Instead, simply verify my account the old fashioned way by making sure it's linked to from my [this] website.